 We are incredibly proud to be a Church of England Academy.
 Our Christian values are embedded throughout our school.

-Our Christian Vision was developed by all stakeholders.
-They provide light to everyone in our community.
+They provide light to everyone in our community

 Our school prayer was written by our children and is visible in class prayer spaces and included in collective worships.